OpenThePaths2026

 Session purpose

-Build practical capacity for technical adoption and integration, clarifying what must stay stable for trust and operational use.
+Build practical capacity for technical adoption and integration, clarifying constraints, tradeoffs, and what “minimum viable quality” means for operational use.

 Description